kipr/KIPR-Development-Toolkit/README.md

 The [docs](https://github.com/kipr/KIPR-Development-Toolkit/blob/master/Docs 'Documentation, Tutorials, and other info.') tab also has tutorials and information to help you get started.

-If you can't find the info you need in either of those, it might have been answered in the wiki at some point (click "Wiki" tab).
+If you can't find the info you need in either of those, it might have been answered in the [wiki](https://github.com/kipr/KIPR-Development-Toolkit/wiki) at some point.

 If the information is not documented, feel free to contact one of the developers or open a new issue.